What is the California Earned Income Tax Credit (CalEITC)?

 You may be eligible for the CalEITC if:

-- You have earned income within certain limits (see chart below), AND
+- You have earned income within certain limits (check back in January for current income guidelines), AND

 - You, your spouse, and any qualifying children each have a social security number (SSN), AND